As with virtually everything in the Linux / Unix universe, we believe in a strong "separation of concerns."

 Modems coupled with a service offering from an Internet Service Provider (ISP) such as AT+T or Comcast are your first step to getting on the internet.
 If you are reading this, you probably already understand this!

-In most cases, cable ISPs will charge ongoing rent (often about $10 per month!) for the broadband modems they supply you (please check your monthly bill).
+In most cases, cable ISPs will charge ongoing rent (often about $10 to $15 per month!) for the broadband modems they supply you (please check your monthly bill).

 Even worse, ISP-supplied modems are often not as efficient at delivering the speed for which you are paying.
 Often, rented modems are still DOCSIS 2 or at best DOCSIS 3.0 but usually with limited "channels" compared to what we recommend here.
 The WireCutter has a good article about these issues.